Polygons of Newton-Okounkov type on irreducible holomorphic symplectic manifolds: Restricting volumes along prime divisors

 Let $Y$ be a normal complex projective variety.
-It was proven in \cite{Den} that the volume function on a projective IHS manifold is locally polynomial.
-Using that for a prime divisor $E$ the function $\mathrm{vol}_{Y|E}(-)$ (the restricted volume function along $E$) is the derivative of $\mathrm{vol}_Y(-)$ along the direction in $N^1(Y)_{\mathbf{R}}$ induced by $E$ (cf.\ \cite[Corollary C]{Mustata} or \cite[Corollary C]{BFJ}), one deduces that if the volume function is locally polynomial, also $\mathrm{vol}_{Y|E}(-)$ is.
+It was proven in \cite{Den} that the volume function on a projective IHS manifold is piecewise polynomial.
+Using that for a prime divisor $E$ the function $\mathrm{vol}_{Y|E}(-)$ (the restricted volume function along $E$) is the derivative of $\mathrm{vol}_Y(-)$ along the direction in $N^1(Y)_{\mathbf{R}}$ induced by $E$ (see \cite[Corollary C]{Mustata} or \cite[Corollary C]{BFJ}), one deduces that if the volume function is piecewise, also $\mathrm{vol}_{Y|E}(-)$ is.
 As a consequence of the above proposition, we provide below a proof of the local polynomiality of $\mathrm{vol}_{X|E}(-)$, without using the mentioned differentiability result.